AbhishekPednekar84/personal-blog-site/content/pythonic-dictionaries.md

 Summary: An overview of some dictionary methods
 Cover: /static/images/black-gradient-article.jpg

 Dictionaries are one of the most helpful data structures in Python.
-In this post, we'll look at some dictionary methods that make dictionaries more pythonic.
+In this post, we'll look at some methods that make dictionary usage more pythonic.

 ### The `get()` method
 A common way to check whether a key exists in a dictionary is to iterate over the dictionary using a loop.
 Another way would be to use, the *"`if` key `in` dict"* syntax.
 While these work, they do not keep in line with the *easier to ask for forgiveness than permission* (EAFP) coding style specified in the Python documentation.